infiniflow/infinity/docs/references/http_api_reference.md

 }
 ```

-## Search
+## Search data

-Search data from a specified table.
+Search data in a specified table.

 #### Request